paulgb/d3class/1-selectors.md

     s.data(results);
     s.text((d) => d.name);

-Under the hood, what D3 is doing is taking the list of elements in the selection, and the list `results`, and walking them in lock-step.
-I like to visualize it in my head as a zipper where the teeth on one side are the HTML elements and the teeth on the other side are the data.
+Under the hood, what D3 is doing is taking the list of elements in the selection, and the list `results`, and lining them up in order.

 The `text()` method is the same one we've seen already, but instead of a string literal ("boogie"), we give it an accessor function. `(d) => d.name` is a function that takes an object and returns the value in its `name` field.
 Here it is in isolation: